lzwjava/blog-source/original/2025-09-27-shawn-interview-en.md

 **A:** What I'm thinking is, you've definitely experienced some painful moments, like taking the college entrance exam at 18; this decade must have had some tough times.
 But you've steadily made it to where you are now, with strong beliefs.
 At your age, many people are still doing outsourcing work.

 Besides your AIPlayer, we could use MCP to integrate the company's Jira and Confluence interfaces.
 It doesn't seem that impressive, but there are many tutorials, and many people are doing it.
-Then you implemented this at a large international bank, and the information you brought is really useful to everyone.
+Then you implemented this at an international bank, and the information you brought is really useful to everyone.
 Catching this wave is important.
 If you went to do a very Java-based microservices framework for the company, it might not be as popular.

 **B:** So what's the question?

 **A:** The question is, have you experienced some tough moments?
-Like from Chinasoft to a unicorn Yeahmobi, then to a large international bank.
+Like from Chinasoft to a unicorn Yeahmobi, then to an international bank.
 These past five or six years, you've been working very hard too.
 When you joined Chinasoft, you led a team of thirty people, especially right after graduating from Jiangsu University of Science and Technology.
 We're not from 985 schools; especially in the first five years of your career, you must have worked much harder than before.
 For example, back when we graduated, we might have gone to Guangzhou to play for a few hours.
 Now, however, we really cherish the time we have to talk here in the hotel.
 I feel like why are you more diligent now than before?

 **B:** First of all, interest is the best teacher.
 Whether you agree or not, I think interest is the best teacher.
 The root of interest is that you want to know what new things are, and seeing new knowledge gives you an impulse to learn about it.
 So no matter which company I'm in, I'm full of curiosity.